emahuni/em-async-events/README.md

 This package aims to address the above features and avoid some thorny issues that other event buses have.
 It was once called `vue-hooked-em-async-events` because it mainly focused on **Vue**, but it was so good at solving many common event problems that the author decided to make it work without Vue and created `em-async-events`.
+You can trace events using the `trace` and `verbose` options.

 ## Methods